k-Knight/KMinimalist/README.md

 ## File ``kminimalist_styling.lua``

-Provides functionality for applyig and managing styles during runtime of the game.
-It should be noted that the styles managed by the library **are separate and independant from** the game GUI element styles.
+Provides functionality for applying and managing styles during runtime of the game.
+It should be noted that the styles managed by the library **are separate and independent from** the game GUI element styles.

 ### Function ``KMinimalistStyling.define_style(name, style, override)``